-- is going to be replaced do not disassemble pitman shaft and side cover, but remove and install as an assembly. - 3.
+- is going to be replaced do not disassemble pitman shaft and side cover, but remove seal with an awl and install seal using Installer J-8569. - 3.
 Rotate worm shaft to center of travel, approximately 3-1/2 turns from either extreme. - 4.
 Remove pitman shaft lash adjuster lock nut.
 Remove three side cover bolts and lock washers. - 5.
 Remove side cover by turning lash adjuster clockwise through cover.
 Slip lash adjuster with shim from slot end of pitman shaft.
 Remove and discard side cover gasket. - 6.
 Remove pitman shaft from housing by lightly tapping on spline end with a soft mallet.
 Pry pitman shaft seal out of housing with a screwdriver.
 Discard seal. - 7.
 Loosen worm bearing adjuster lock nut with a punch and remove worm bearing adjuster and lock nut.